High Purcell enhancement in all-TMDC nanobeam resonator designs with active monolayers for nanolasers: Nanobeam resonator with an active monolayer

 Figures~\ref{fig5}(a) and ~\ref{fig5}(b) show the intensities of the electric field of the resonance mode corresponding to the most significant resonance wavelength $\lambda_1$ in the $xy$ and $yz$ plane, respectively.
 It can be observed that the maximum of the intensity is located at the center of the resonator, where the location of the dipole emitter is assumed.
 The intensity of the electric field decreases in the $x$ direction towards the outer regions of the nanobeam resonator.

-Note that higher Purcell enhancements than those presented here can be achieved when the $Q$-factor is not limited.
+Note that higher Purcell enhancements than those presented in this work can be achieved when the $Q$-factor is not limited.
 To demonstrate this, we perform an additional optimization without imposing a constraint on the $Q$-factor, which serves as an example for an extreme high achievable Purcell enhancement in our system.
-This optimization yields a maximum Purcell enhancement of $2.39\times 10^{4}$, where the dominant resonance has a wavelength of $(780.290 + 0.0006i)\,\mathrm{nm}$ and a $Q$-factor of $6.42\times 10^5$.
+This optimization yields a maximum Purcell enhancement of $2.4\times 10^{4}$, where the dominant resonance has a wavelength of $(780.290 + 0.0006i)\,\mathrm{nm}$ and a $Q$-factor of $6.42\times 10^5$.
 The parameter ranges and the target quantity are the same as for the other optimization.
 The parameter combination of the optimum is given by $a = 141.47\,\mathrm{nm}$, $w = 204.37\,\mathrm{nm}$, and $t = 294.27\,\mathrm{nm}$.
 Details on this additional optimization can be found in the data publication~\cite{Binkowski_SourceCode_Nanobeam}.
+Such an unconstrained optimization example is even more affected by the fact that realistic emitters with broader spectral linewidths may not couple efficiently to resonances with excessively high $Q$-factors~\cite{Bjoerk_1993}.
+However, if both designs were realized experimentally, the design with the higher $Q$-factor could still benefit more from it than the one obtained from the constrained optimization, even though in both cases the theoretically predicted $Q$-factor cannot be fully exploited.
 Figures~\ref{fig5}(c) and~\ref{fig5}(d) show the electric field intensities of the corresponding resonance mode $\mathbf{E}_2$.
 It can be observed that the intensity decreases more rapidly towards the outer regions of the system compared to the intensity of the resonance mode $\mathbf{E}_1$ from the other optimization, which exhibits a lower $Q$-factor.